 Choose Bachelder & Collins for our unmatched customer satisfaction.
 Not only will we help you select the perfect brick or stone materials, but we will also partner with homeowners throughout the lifetime of the project to make sure you can enjoy your hardscaped surfaces for many years to come.

-Homeowners are discovering the beauty of mixed materials home decor that includes wood, stone veneer, concrete, brick, and other natural materials to create a one-of-kind decorative statement.
+Homeowners are discovering the beauty of mixed materials home decor that includes wood, stone veneer, concrete, brick, and other natural materials to create a one-of-a-kind decorative statement.

 Contact Batchelder & Collins today to discover how we can help transform your landscape into a modern or traditional hardscape that is both functional and beautiful.